microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-a-tool-icon.md

 # Adding a Tool Icon
 A tool icon serves as a graphical representation of your tool in the user interface (UI).
-Follow this guidance to add a custom tool icon when developing your own tool package.
+This document offers guidance on integrating a tool icon when developing your own tool package.
+It offers instructions on how to add a single icon that seamlessly adapts to both dark and light modes.
+Additionally, the document also provides detailed steps on how to add distinct icons for dark and light modes separately.

 Adding a custom tool icon is optional.
 If you do not provide one, the system uses a default icon.

 ## Prerequisites

-- Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.0.10 or a more recent version.
+- Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.4.2 or later.
 - Create a tool package as described in [Create and Use Tool Package](create-and-use-tool-package.md).
-- Prepare custom icon image that meets these requirements:
+- Prepare custom icon images that meet these requirements:

-  - Use PNG, JPG or BMP format.
+  - Use PNG, JPG, or BMP format.
   - 16x16 pixels to prevent distortion when resizing.
   - Avoid complex images with lots of detail or contrast, as they may not resize well.